Spongia officinalis

-Spongia officinalis, better known as a variety of bath sponge, is a commercially used sea sponge.
-Individuals grow in large lobes with small openings and are formed by a mesh of primary and secondary fibers.
-It is light grey to black in color.
-It is found throughout the Mediterranean Sea up to 100 meters deep on rocky or sandy surfaces.
+Spongia officinalis, better known as a species of bath sponge, is a commercially used sea sponge.
+Individuals grow in large lobes with small openings and are formed by a mesh of primary and secondary fibres.
+It is light grey to black in colour.
+It is found throughout the Mediterranean Sea up to 100 metres deep on rocky or sandy surfaces.

 Spongia officinalis can reproduce both asexually, through budding or fragmentation, or sexually.
 Individuals can be dioecious or sequential hermaphrodites.
 The free-swimming larvae are lecithotrophic and grow slowly after attaching to a benthic surface.

 Humans use and interact with S. officinalis in a variety of ways.
 Harvested sponges have been used throughout history for many purposes, including washing and painting.
 Over-harvesting and sponge disease have led to a decrease in population.
 Sponge fishing practices have slowly changed over time as new technology has developed and sponge farming is now in use to decrease stress on wild S. officinalis populations.
 Sponge farming is also recommended as a solution to reducing marine organic pollution, especially from fish farms.

 Anatomy and morphology

 Spongia officinalis grows in massive, globular lobes with fine openings which are slightly elevated and have cone-shaped voids (conules).
 Oscula can either be scattered or at the tip of the lobes.

-Spongia officinalis have an ectosomal skeleton composed of primary and secondary fibers.
+Spongia officinalis have an ectosomal skeleton composed of primary and secondary fibres.
 Together, they form the conulose openings.
-The sponge also contains a choanosomal skeleton, which consists of a dense, irregular mesh of polygons formed by secondary fibers and primary fibers rise from it.
-The primary fibers are 50 to 100 nanometers in diameter and are composed of spongin and inclusions such as sand grains and spicules.
-The secondary fibers are 20 to 35 nanometers in diameter and are composed of only spongin without inclusions.
+The sponge also contains a choanosomal skeleton, which consists of a dense, irregular mesh of polygons formed by secondary fibres and primary fibres rise from it.
+The primary fibres are 50 to 100 nanometres in diameter and are composed of spongin and inclusions such as sand grains and spicules.
+The secondary fibres are 20 to 35 nanometres in diameter and are composed of only spongin without inclusions.

-Spongia officinalis is light grey to black in color.
+Spongia officinalis is light grey to black in colour.

 Distribution and habitat

 Spongia officinalis can be found in the Mediterranean Sea along the coasts of Croatia, Greece, the Aegean islands, Turkey, Cyprus, Syria, Egypt, Libya, Tunisia, Italy, France and Spain.

-They are distributed in shallow water (1 to 10 meters below the surface) down to 100 meters deep.
+They are distributed in shallow water (1 to 10 metres below the surface) down to 100 metres deep.
 They will grow on littoral rocky surfaces, sandy bottoms, and vertical walls in well-oxygenated water.